Time is such a precious commodity these days that clients need to have a good return on the investment of their time spent with suppliers.

 Regularly scheduled meeting… pre-agreed “let’s meet weekly/monthly/quarterly to catch up on what’s changed”.
-This should be your modus operandii with any client.
+This should be your Modus Operandi with any client.
 As your relationship improves/grows you will be able to shorten these cycles.
 The ad hoc, let’s “touch base” is NOT a substitute for these.

 You are moving through the sales cycle, and have information, answers or even a proposal for the client.

 You have something to give them… could be a give-away like a company pen … doesn’t need to be a long meeting, “just a pop in wanted to drop this off & how is everything”!
-If it turns into more that’s typically a good sign!
+If it turns into more then that is typically a good sign!

 Social event, you invite them to lunch, breakfast or some other “out of the office venue”.
 Can be combined with #1 … but better yet if you can have these meetings as well.
 Primary reason is relationship building … all about them, but letting them get to know you a little better too.

 Social/industry event … you invite your client to join you for an awards dinner, a charity event where you have a company table, an industry golf tournament etc.

 You want to introduce your senior management … a Regional exec, visiting CEO etc. Good opportunity to give your client a bigger company picture, to get a feel for the company senior management and for your bosses to get a feel for your client.

 You have news … it could be something that is relevant to them.
 Perhaps an upgrade to a product they own, a coming discount structure, changes in the organization etc.